Brooklyn

 How to Pronounce Brooklyn

 Our model has identified 3 different pronunciations for the name Brooklyn.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 72.9% confident that Brooklyn is pronounced as BROOK-lihn.
-The next most likely pronunciation is BROOK-luhn, at 18.8% confidence.
+Our model is 72.9% confident that Brooklyn is pronounced as BROOK-lihn, which has 2 syllables.
+The next most likely pronunciation is BROOK-luhn, at 18.8% confidence, with 2 syllables.

 BROOK-luhn (2 syllables)